privacy-scaling-explorations/sonobe/cli/README.md

     -V, --version: Print version

 ## License
-Solidity Verifier is released under the GPL3 license for any of the protocols that include `Groth16`.
-See the LICENSE file in the project repository for more details.
+Solidity Verifier CLI is released under the MIT license, but notice that the Solidity template for the Groth16 verification has GPL-3.0 license, hence the generated Solidity verifiers will have that license too.
-For the rest of contracts/protocols and the CLI itself, this tooling is released under MIT/Apache license.

 ## Contributing
-Feel free to explore, use, and contribute to Solidity Verifier as we strive to enhance privacy and scalability in the blockchain space!
+Feel free to explore, use, and contribute to Solidity Verifiers CLI as we strive to enhance privacy and scalability in the blockchain space!
-We welcome contributions to Solidity Verifier!
+We welcome contributions to Solidity Verifiers CLI!
 If you encounter any issues, have feature requests, or want to contribute to the codebase, please check out the GitHub repository and follow the guidelines outlined in the contributing documentation.